qubit-robotics/2023-public/README.md

 ```
 ### 5 - Import subsystem/command classes using "from _ import _".
 ```
-from robot-container import RobotContainer from commands.pid-command-example import PidCommandExample
+from robotcontainer import RobotContainer from commands.pidcommandexample import PidCommandExample
 ```
 ### 6 - Import frequently used classes/methods using "from _ import _".
 ```